Extra Gentle Care For Their Gums And Teeth

-Often under-appreciated, gums support your child’s teeth and frame their smile.
-Good gum health is essential when the permanent teeth are coming in and children are just as susceptible to inflammatory gum diseases as adults.
-We will take special care examining the soft tissues of their mouth and give them age-appropriate advice for flossing and gum care at home.
+Gums, though frequently overlooked, play a crucial role in supporting your child’s teeth and shaping their smile.
+Maintaining healthy gums is of utmost importance, especially as their permanent teeth begin to emerge.
+Children are just as vulnerable to inflammatory gum diseases as adults.
+Our team will pay special attention to evaluating the soft tissues in their mouth and provide age-appropriate guidance for flossing and gum care to be practiced at home.

 Plaque & tartar removal